droffilc1/alx-system_engineering-devops/command_line_for_the_win/README.md

 ```bash
 sftp username@your_server_ip_or_remote_hostname
 ```
-You will connect the the remote system and your prompt will change to an SFTP prompt.
+Once you entered your password you will connect the the remote system and your prompt will change to an SFTP prompt.

 ## Transferring Local Files to the Remote System